 Experimentally, rapamycin has been shown to extend lifespan in mice, even with treatment initiated late in life.
 In fact, rapamycin is currently the only known pharmacological treatment that increases lifespan in all model organisms studied.

 Conversely, aberrant mTOR signaling is linked to a variety of diseases, ranging from epilepsy to cancer.
-For this reason, rapamycin and derivatives (rapalogs) may find a path to approval as disease therapies but with potential use in anti-aging.
-For example, impaired autophagy is a known pathogenic mechanism in neurodegenerative disorders, due to the suppressed removal of neurotoxic misfolded proteins (proteins have to be folded just right).
-Rapamycin provided the first proof that pharmacological promotion of autophagy can protect brain tissue.
+For this reason, rapamycin derivatives (called rapalogs) may find a path to approval as disease therapies but with potential use in anti-aging.
+For example, some neurodegenerative disorders are associated with impaired autophagy due to the suppressed removal of neurotoxic misfolded proteins (like origami, proteins have to be folded just right).
+Rapamycin provided the first proof that pharmacologically stimulating autophagy can protect brain tissue.
 For now, rapamycin is off-label for anti-aging.